vespa-engine/sample-apps/README.md

 ## [Vespa as ML inference server (model-evaluation)](model-evaluation)

 A sample Vespa application which demonstrates using Vespa as a stateless ML model inference server where Vespa takes care of distributing ML models to multiple serving containers offering horisontal scaling and safe deployment.
 Model versioning and feature processing pipeline.
-Stateless ML model serving can also be used in state-of-the-art retrieval and ranking pipelines.
-For example query classification and encoding text queries to dense vector representation for efficient retrieval using Vespa's approximate nearest neighbor search.
+Stateless ML model serving can also be used in state-of-the-art retrieval and ranking pipelines, e.g. query classification and encoding text queries to dense vector representation for efficient retrieval using Vespa's approximate nearest neighbor search.

 ## [Vespa grouping and facets for organizing results ](part-purchases-demo)

-A sample application which demonstrate Vespa grouping and faceting for query time result analytics.
+A sample application demonstrating Vespa grouping and faceting for query time result analytics.
 [Vespa grouping documentation](https://docs.vespa.ai/en/grouping.html)

 ## [Vespa predicate fields](boolean-search)

 A sample app which demonstrates how to use Vespa's **predicate** field type to implement indexing of boolean expressions.
 Boolean document side constraints allows the document to specifiy which type of queries it can be retrieved for.
-For example this allows expressing logic like _"this document should only be visible in search for readers in age range 20 to 30"_ or "This product should only be visible in search during campaign hours".
+This allows expressing logic like _"this document should only be visible in search for readers in age range 20 to 30"_ or "This product should only be visible in search during campaign hours".

 # Self-hosted Deployments